Create a Vertex DataFrame with unique ID column "id"

 Historically, Apache Spark had a built-in graph processing tool named GraphX, that was based on RDD (pre Spark 2.x way of doing things).
 GraphX provided a set of graph algorithms, like PageRank, LabelPropagation, etc. In Spark 4.0.x GraphX was deprecated and is not recommended for usage*.
 Opposite, GraphFrames represent graphs using Spark's Dataset / Dataframe.
 GraphFrames.
 It also provides the set of standard graph algorithms, and this set is growing.
 For algorithms implemented in GraphX but currently not supported natively in GraphFrames, the library also provides a conversion method (see user guide).
 The following table shows the currently supported algorithms:

-Connected Components Yes Yes For small graphs and streaming GraphX, otherwise GraphFrames
+Connected Components Yes Yes For small graphs and streaming GX, otherwise GF

-Label Propagation Algorithm Yes Yes GraphFrames is order of magnitude faster
+Label Propagation Algorithm Yes Yes GF is faster on both small and big graphs

-Shortest Paths Yes Yes For small graphs and streaming GraphX, otherwise GraphFrames
+Shortest Paths Yes Yes For small graphs and streaming GX, otherwise GF

-Triangle Count Yes Yes GraphFrames provides smoother API
+Triangle Count Yes Yes GF provides smoother API